benhenshaw/breakfast/README.md

 # Breakfast
-Serial communication library for UNIX and Windows.\
+> Serial communication library for UNIX and Windows.\
+> Public domain, single-header.\
-by Benedict Henshaw, 2019
+> by Benedict Henshaw, 2019\

 Just pop the file `breakfast.h` into your source folder, and `#include` it where you need it.